 A detective shall be notified for all part-one offenses, causes of death, sex crimes, hate bias offenses, bombings, arsons, burglaries, robberies, kidnappings, extortion, any offense involving the financial system of Washington DC, arrests of Washington DC employees, fraud arising from DC government programs, cases involving government officials or employees in connection to their employment, and assaults without a suspect present.
-There are different detective units that will handle certain offenses based on the elements of the crime.
+Different detective units will handle certain offenses based on the elements of the crime.